zenitani/OpenMHD/README.md

 Usage
 -------

-1. Edit Makefile in a subdirectory.
+1. Edit the Makefile in a subdirectory.
-2. Configure parameters in the main file (usually main.f90) and the initial configuration file (model.f90).
+2. Configure the main file (usually main.f90), the initial configuration file (model.f90), and the boundary condition file (bc.f90) appropriately.
 3. Make and run the program.
 4. The program will output the data in the "data/" directory.
 5. Analyze the data.
 Sample Python and IDL scripts are provided.